Monster0506/factBook/style/README.md

 Do not use non-standered english characters in filenames.

-Try to avoid generic filenames.
+Try to avoid generic filenames such as "`document`" or "`file`".

-Try to stick to a consistant style of spelling.
+Try to stick to a consistant style of spelling, i.e. en-US, en-GB, en-AU, etc.

 Both suffixing and prefixing numbers are acceptable, however, start at "`0`" .
 If there are going to be more than 10 of the numbered file, pad with a left "`0`".

+Avoid special characters like "`.`" and "`#`".

 ## 1.6.
 Pull request formatting